SanbiVN/LocalizeXL/README.md

 4. Click OK, to close the Add-ins window.

 # NOTE
-If your project has real-time working Macros VBA, then turn off LocalizeXL, to avoid collisions, by typing in the empty cell function =LocalizeOff()
+If your project has real-time working Macros VBA, then turn off LocalizeXL, to avoid collisions, by typing in the empty cell function =Localize_Off()

 # SCAN VIRUS
 https://www.virustotal.com/gui/